Creative Experience: Personalizing Your Designs with Color Picker

 Share

-In the fifth part of the series, we will learn how to personalize our 3D model in the desired color and tone using the Color Picker feature.
+In the fifth part of our series, we explore Creative Experience: Personalizing Your Designs with Color Picker.
+We’ll show you how to customize your 3D model with your preferred colors and tones using the Color Picker feature.

 2D Color Picker